 In Real Life

-Student engagement starts with the important role teachers play in fostering students’ “buy-in” with learning.
+Student engagement starts with the important role teachers play in fostering students’ “buy-in” to learning.
 Teachers create the environment for deeper learning by setting up experiences for problem-solving, working in groups, and long-term assessments, like student portfolios.
-And sometimes creating a project centered on student engagement provides chances for them to experience what really goes on in life.
+And sometimes, creating a project centered on student engagement provides chances for them to experience what really goes on in life.

 Looking for more ways to bust classroom boredom?
 Read “How to Ignite Creativity in Any Classroom.”

 A great idea for practicing performance skills comes from a very non-boring approach to poetry.
 Yes, poetry; you read that right.
 In Lance Fisher’s class, students are encouraged to recite other people’s poems, practicing out loud, standing — sometimes shouting — at the walls around his buzzing classroom.
 Developed by the national program Poetry Out Loud, this active way of performing has students practicing skills such as acquiring a deep understanding of text structure, understanding the author’s purpose, building vocabulary, and connecting to written language.
 Foreign language teachers can also easily adapt this lesson, focusing on building vocabulary or pronunciation.
 Parlez vous Francais, s’il vous plaît?